-Mwalim (Morgan James Peters, MS, MFA) a.k.a., ‘DaPhunkee Professor’ is an internationally recognized educator, performing artist, writer and Black Arts Scholar, A quasar in the field of Black Aesthetics scholarship, ethnic studies and contemporary Black and Native American performance traditions; he is a tenured professor of English and the Director of Black Studies at UMass Dartmouth, he performs and lectures throughout the USA and Canada.
+Mwalim (Morgan James Peters, MS, MFA) a.k.a., ‘DaPhunkee Professor’ is an internationally recognized educator, performing artist, writer and Black Arts Scholar, A quasar in the field of Black Aesthetics scholarship, ethnic studies and contemporary Black and Native American performance traditions; he is a tenured professor of English and the former Director of Black Studies at UMass Dartmouth, he performs and lectures throughout the USA and Canada.
 A ‘teacher‘s teacher’, Mwalim is a former

 literacy, performing arts and curriculum development consultant, working with middle and high schools throughout New England, New York and Pennsylvania.
 A Mashpee Wampanoag, Mwalim is a founding member of his tribe’s Educational Department; is a trained Parent’s Advocate in Special Education was appointed to the advisory board for Special Education of the Bureau of Indian Education by the Secretary of the Interior in 2011.